 The Group Risk Division is responsible for the oversight of the risk process.
 This includes ensuring that appropriate risk limits are set (consistent with Risk Appetite), managing a robust risk control and reporting process, and the escalation of risk limit breaches.
 The aggregated risk limits across the QNB Group are aligned and consistent with the overall Group Risk IRRBB limit framework.
 Board approved limits are cascaded to GALCO and then throughout the organization via the various ALCOs and management committees across the Group.
 Both economic value and earnings based measurements are used to measure IRRBB and monitor this risk against limits.
 This includes Board limits for sensitivity to earnings (EaR - Earnings at Risk) and economic value impacts upon the balance sheet (EVE - Economic Value of Equity).
-To provide a consistent Group wide measurement basis, these limits are defined based upon the standardized stress scenarios consistent with the guidelines set by the QCB.
-These measurements and limits are further supported with additional GALCO level operational limits, such as PV01 ladder limits, with standard measurements regularly monitored and reported to GALCO on a monthly basis.
+To provide a consistent with the guidelines set by the QCB.
+These measurements and limits are further supported with additional GALCO level operational limits, such as PVO1 ladder limits, with standard measurements regularly monitored and reported to GALCO on a monthly basis.
 These Group wide standard metrics are complemented with entity and location specific stress testing and other measurements (as appropriate) at intermediate or sub-consolidation and branch levels.